NulledFloof/ESP8266-VR-OSC/README.md

 ## Code Setup
 Using the PlatformIO add-on for Visual Studio Code, import the project folder, and open `main.cpp`

-From line 9-15, edit the following constant characters:
+From lines 5-16, edit the following constant characters:
 - `ssid` and `password`, this will be the name and password of your wifi AP.
 - `OSCip` This will be the IP address of the computer running the VR application.

-**Changing of these OSC paths won't be necessary as you can remap these with ETC labs OSC router.**
+**Changing the OSC paths won't be necessary as you can remap these with OSC Router.**

 ## Avatar
 ### CVR
-You will need to edit your avatar.
+Adding a haptics trigger:
 - First, add an entry to your Advanced Avatar settings list and give it a name with no spaces. `Type` should be set to "Game Object Toggle" and `Generate Type` should be set to "Generate Boolean". `Default` and `Use Animation` should be left unselected.
 You can leave the "GameObjects'' list empty.
 Make sure to re-create your Animator.
 This will show up as a toggle within your advanced avatar settings menu in-game and will also be read with the OSC mod.
 - Second, add the "CVR Advanced Avatar Settings Trigger" script to the bone of your choosing.
 Set the position and scale the area accordingly, make sure "Enable Advanced Mode" and "Network Interactable" are selected.
 Set the `Setting Name` For both “On Enter” and “On Exit” Trigger to the Advanced Avatar Settings name we just made. `Setting Value` for the “On Enter Trigger” should be set to 1 and 0 for the “On Exit Trigger”. `Update Method` should be set to “Override” for both “On Enter” and “On Exit” Triggers.